-- The government or some government agency should take a role in operating the core fund and/or in investing the funds of the core fund - There should only be a single core fund rather than core funds in each and every MPF scheme.

-Our view is as follows:

-The government or some government agency should take a role in operating the core fund and/or in investing the funds of the core fund

-Before considering whether to take-up an operating role, the Government should

-- have a clear definition on what is a Core Fund (not only default fund); - have a clear message to the public on the proposal of whether they want to introduce a fund with low fee, reasonable good performance, and suitable for majority of nonsophisticated members; - be prepared to see demands from the public for returns with guarantee to beat potentially high inflation, and - be prepared to sort-out all the administrative logistics.
+- a) The government or some government agency should take a role in operating the core fund and/or in investing the funds of the core fund - b) There should only be a single core fund rather than core funds in each and every MPF scheme. - a) The government or some government agency should take a role in operating the core fund and/or in investing the funds of the core fund - Before considering whether to take-up an operating role, the Government should - have a clear definition on what a core fund is (not only default fund); - have a clear message to the public on the proposal of whether they want to introduce a fund with low fee, reasonable good performance, and suitable for majority of non-sophisticated members; - be prepared to see demands from the public for returns with guarantee to beat potentially high inflation; and - be prepared to sort-out all the administrative logistics. - If the Government is involved in the whole set up of the core fund, the core fund would achieve better economies of scale.

-The last thing everyone wants to see is a false impression that a Core Fund operates by the Government is the best among all available fund choices.

-寫衛退休金信託有限公司 香港中環德輔道中308號 富衛金融中心25樓2506室 www.fwd.com.hk

-If the Government is involved in the whole set up of the core fund, the core fund would achieve better economies of scale.
 However, there will likely be issues on aspects like the cash flow management, transfer in/out, allotment/redemption, reporting (scheme member communication) and servicing.
-Hence, the Government is advised to further consult with the industry on the related arrangements.

-Given MPF is a privately run system regulated by the government, it would be more appropriate to maintain status quo in order to maintain operation efficiency and avoid unnecessary disturbance.
-As a rule of thumb, market forces drive pricing efficiency and a government-mandated Core Fund would undermine the free market competition.
+Hence, the Government is advised to further consult with the industry on the related arrangements. - Given MPF is a privately run system regulated by the government, it would be more appropriate to maintain status quo in order to maintain operation efficiency and avoid unnecessary disturbance.
+As a rule of thumb, market forces drive pricing efficiency and a government-mandated core fund would undermine the free market competition.
 The policy intent of the government for the MPF regime is to have it private managed with government oversight.
-If the government wishes to be involved in operating or managing the "core fund", then this change of policy intent should be widely consulted and debated among relevant stakeholders.

-We believe the default arrangement should adopt an approach that results in reasonably consistent outcome across schemes and we also support the regulators to issue guidelines rather than prescribing standardized the underlying APIFs for the default arrangement.
-We believe flexibility should be given to individual providers in deciding the investment strategy or product mix to allow for innovation in the industry.

-We believe a government agency will face the same issues as the trustees in terms of designing a product (i.e., glide path, investment strategy, lack of ITICS, etc.) as well as difficulty in achieving the targeted fee levels especially with insufficient AUM.

-Will the Government
+If the government wishes to be involved in operating or managing the core fund, then this change of policy intent should be widely consulted and debated among relevant stakeholders. - We believe the default arrangement should adopt an approach that results in reasonably consistent outcome across schemes and we also support the regulators to issue guidelines rather than prescribing standardized the underlying APIFs for the default arrangement.
+We believe flexibility should be given to individual providers in deciding the investment strategy or product mix to allow for innovation in the industry. - We believe a government agency will face the same issues as the trustees in terms of designing a product (i.e., glide path, investment strategy, lack of ITICS, etc.) as well as difficulty in achieving the targeted fee levels especially with insufficient AUM. - Will the Government

-- manage the fund directly?
+- manage the core fund directly?

-- be subject to the same investment restriction and MPFA oversight as trustees?
+- be subject to the same investment restrictions and MPFA oversight as trustees?

 - assume the fiduciary role for the product?

 The Government could use a third party manager(s).
 However, it is likely that it will be difficult to achieve the fee target by having to pay third parties.
 In addition, if the Government is involved, the fund performance, both good and bad, will be fully responsible by the Government, and bear the political responsibility.
 The Government would likely be receiving a lot of complaints/challenges during the time of poor fund performance.
-We see a potential conflict of interests if the government manages the Core Fund while monitors the investment performance of all MPF funds.
+We see a potential conflict of interests if the Government manages the core fund while monitors the investment performance of all MPF funds.